 Negative impact feedback: “When you didn’t tell anyone you were behind schedule, it pushed the whole project back, and everyone had to work overtime to catch up.”

-Find the Right Feedback for You and Your Team Members
+Find the Right Types of Feedback for You and Your Team Members

 We’ve been over several feedback models, so how will you know which one to employ?
-You can start by asking in your initial one-on-ones with team members how they like to receive praise and criticism, and how important each one is to them.
-But improving your feedback game is also about knowing yourself: finding a style that will help break you out of your comfort zone.
+You can start by asking in your team members in your initial one-on-ones.
+Find out how they like to receive praise and criticism, and how important each one is to them.
+But improving your feedback game is also about knowing yourself: finding a style that will break you out of your comfort zone.

-Remember, while it’s important to have challenging, critical dialogues with your team members, it’s equally important to find every possible opportunity to call out good work.
+Remember, while it’s important to have challenging, critical dialogues, it’s equally important to call out good work.
 And while these frameworks give equal time to positive and negative feedback, your ratio of praise to criticism should always be weighted in favor of the positive.

-At the end of the day, it’s all about having a variety of styles to choose from so you can pick the most effective type of feedback for a given employee and a given situation.
-Experiment with techniques until you’ve found the right combination to motivate your team and take the anxiety out of feedback for yourself.
+At the end of the day, it’s all about having a variety of styles to choose from.
+That way, you can pick the most effective type of feedback for a given employee and a given situation.
+Experiment with techniques until you’ve found the right combination to motivate your team and decrease your anxiety.